-- Jaikoz offers a range of opportunities for the user; as an illustration, the user can look up songs either using the Acousid or metadata simultaneously.
+- Jaikoz offers a range of opportunities for the user; for example, the user can look up songs using the Acousid or metadata simultaneously.

-- Data could be edited manually and even using a convenient spreadsheet view where many autoformatting features are available.
+- Data could be edited manually using a convenient spreadsheet view with many autoformatting features.

-Bliss tag editor application is distinct with its features in the setting menu that facilitates to automate the processing and organizing of the album art.
+The bliss tag editor application is distinct, with features in the setting menu that facilitate automating the processing and organizing of the album art.
 Having been downloaded, the software requires indicating a music library.
-This music tag editor software works very directly and efficiently in an inexpensive way and organizes the music collection’s album art at lightning speed.
+This music tag editor software works directly and efficiently inexpensively and organizes the music collection’s album art at lightning speed.

-Bliss can work in different aspects in different ways; for instance, it might be used in the smallest library; however, it can still perform very quickly and speedily when it is assigned for the giant library.
-The most appealing issue regarding the bliss is the way it runs the background of the files.
-It ensures all the smoothness and faultless performance for the device.
+Bliss can work in different aspects in different ways; for instance, it might be used in the smallest library; however, it can still perform very quickly and speedily when it is assigned to the giant library.
+The most appealing issue regarding the bliss is how it runs the files’ background.
+It ensures the smoothness and faultless performance of the device.

 Features of Bliss

-- This music tag editor software is compatible with far ranges of music file formats while organizing the album art, for instance, Mp3, Mp4, OGG, FLAC, WMA, M4A, and M4B formats.
+- This music tag editor software is compatible with many music file formats while organizing the album art, for instance, Mp3, Mp4, OGG, FLAC, WMA, M4A, and M4B formats.

-- This application uses the default interface to display its information, and having user-friendly features and is easy to navigate.
+- This application uses the default interface to display its information, has user-friendly features, and is easy to navigate.

-- An alphanumerical filter is placed on the bar of the top of the screen that paves the way for using the particular letter, number, and symbol of a song.
+- An alphanumerical filter is placed on the bar at the top of the screen that paves the way for using the particular letter, number, and symbol of a song.

 - Different online databases are used in this application, namely, MusicBrainz, Amazon, Discogs, and Google, to source the album art.